What is employee turnover rate?

 Ways to decrease your employee turnover rate

-• Provide competitive compensation and benefits: Offering competitive compensation and benefits can help attract and retain top talent.
-This includes offering competitive salaries, bonuses, and incentives, as well as providing comprehensive health insurance and other benefits such as retirement plans and paid time off.
+- Provide competitive compensation and benefits: Offering competitive compensation and benefits can help attract and retain top talent.
+This includes offering competitive salaries, bonuses, and incentives, and annual incentive plans, as well as providing comprehensive health insurance and other benefits such as retirement plans and paid time off.
 In order to manage these benefits and generally meet employee needs more effectively and efficiently, it’s necessary to implement all-in-one HR software that allows you to truly live up to the promises you make to the people on your staff.

-• Invest in employee training and development: 94% of employees said that they would stay longer with a company that invested in their careers.
-Providing employees with training and development opportunities can help them grow and advance in their careers, which can make them feel more fulfilled and satisfied in their jobs.
+- Invest in employee training and development: 94% of employees said that they would stay longer with a company that invested in their careers.
+Providing employees with training and development opportunities as well as investing in mentorship platforms can help them grow and advance in their careers, which can make them feel more fulfilled and satisfied in their jobs.